 Tip: Play safe contrasting dark and light colors, hue colours or colour intensity.
 And if you still not sure you can test your contrast combination with Colorable, a cool colour contrast testing tool.

 3. Contrast and balance

-Contrast is more than just opposites colours like black and white.
-Contrast can be achieved with the help of shapes, scales, typography, etc., to create a focus on certain elements or distinct the elements from each other.
+Contrast is more than just opposites colors like black and white.
+Contrast can be achieved with the help of shapes, scales, typography, etc., to create a focus on specific elements or distinct elements from each other.
 Making some elements bigger or bolder than others or scaling some elements depending on its importance will help to create contrast and rhythm and lead your users’ eyes through your design effortlessly.

 Tip: On a website, we can apply this theory to a link, crucial information, button, or any element we want to make stand out as more important.

 Having the perfect typeface can help you achieve the right tone of the message.
 So how well you choose the fonts has a significant influence both on the attractiveness of your design and the clearness of the message.
 The first rule of typography is that it must be legible and readable.
 This means that as long as the typeface is clean and easy to read, you’re ok.
 It’s important that the mood or personality of your typeface matches with the design and the purpose.

 Tip: The fancy or unique typefaces with a strong personality are best when you want a word or phrase to really stand out, rather than using them for paragraphs of text, where they’re hard to read.